COVID-19 vaccination in patients with rheumatic diseases

 August 17, 2021: Following the US FDA's authorization of a third COVID-19 vaccine dose for certain immunosuppressed individuals, the Centers for Disease Control and Prevention confirmed that people with RMDs undergoing active treatment with high-dose corticosteroids, tumor necrosis factor inhibitors, other immunosuppressive or immunomodulatory biologics, alkylating agents, or antimetabolites would be eligible for the booster.

-Is there a risk for disease flare with COVID-19 vaccination?
+Is there a risk for disease flare or other adverse events with COVID-19 vaccination?

 While the ACR guidance acknowledges that there is a “theoretical risk” for RMD flare or disease worsening following COVID-19 vaccination, it stresses that the benefits of vaccination are much greater.